lamw/lamw/README.md

 ## About Me

-I am a Senior Staff Solution Architect working on the VMware Cloud team within the Cloud Services Business Unit (CSBU) at VMware.
-I focus on Automation, Integration and Operation of our Software Defined Datacenter (SDDC).
-One of my primary responsibility is driving our Customer[0] initiative and help provide early feedback on the usability, design and architecture of new VMware Cloud features and capabilities.
-I work closely with Engineering & Product Management on developing new ideas and integrations which extend into our on-premises customers.
+I am a Senior Staff Solution Architect in the VMware Cloud team within the Cloud Services Business Unit (CSBU) at VMware.
+I focus on Automation, Integration and Operation for the VMware Cloud based Software Defined Datacenters (SDDC).
+One of my primary responsibility is driving VMware Cloud's (VMC) Customer[0] initiative and helping provide early feedback on the usability, design and architecture of new VMC features and capabilities.
+I work closely with Engineering & Product Management on developing new ideas and integrations to VMC which extend into our on-premises customers.
 Lastly, through customer interactions I continue champion their challenges and needs to help further improve VMware’s products and services.

 ## Contact